Skip to main content

 At the beginning of this year, I aimed to simplify many of my processes so that I could focus on the things that I actually wanted to do with a computer - namely build things efficiently and quickly.
 This included a move from Arch to Fedora, bringing back cli to the forefront in all that I do, and yes, switching out my beloved emacs for Neovim.

 There were some minor annoyances with emacs that by themselves were not enough to push me away, but combined they were enough to give me wandering eyes.
-Neovim has added lua support in recent years, while previously I was still using vimscript, so this was enough to make me have another go.
-Let’s discuss.
+Neovim added lua support in 2019 - while previously I was still using vanilla vim (and vimscript), so this was enough to make me have another go.

 I have always been a “vim user”